shuzhao-li-lab/PythonCentricPipelineForMetabolomics/README.md

 ### Assemble Experiment
-Goal: to creat a directory on disk to store the project.
+Goal: to create a directory on disk to store the project.

 An example command: